 - Damages to any other property because of an accident

-Bodily injury liability or BIL covers any injuries or medical bills that the other passengers have.
-The amount that it covers will only be up to the limits on the liable driver’s policy.
-Below are what bodily injury liability covers:
+Bodily injury liability, or BIL, covers any injuries or medical bills that the other passengers have.
+The amount that it covers will only be up to the coverage limits on the liable driver’s policy.
+Below are what BIL covers:

-- Any medical costs and potentially lost income of affected person (could be the other driver, a pedestrian, or possibly a passenger in your own car).
+- Any medical costs and potentially lost income of the affected person (could be the other driver, a pedestrian, or possibly a passenger in your own car)

-- Covers your own legal fees if the other party affected happens to file a lawsuit against you.
+- Your legal fees if the other party affected happens to file a lawsuit against you

-Every state besides New Hampshire and Virginia requires some form of car insurance.
+Every state besides New Hampshire and Virginia requires some form of vehicle coverage.
 Even in states that don’t require any, you’re still accountable for any damages you cause.
-Each state that requires car insurance sets minimum limits.
-This means that you’ll need to have a set amount of liability insurance depending on the state in which you live.
+Each state that requires coverage sets minimum limits.
+This means that you’ll need to have a set amount of liability insurance protection depending on your state.

 - Property damage limit.
-Max amount that the insurer will pay for damages.
+The max amount that the insurer will pay for damages.

 - Bodily injury limit per person.
-Max amount your insurer will cover for a person’s injuries.
+The max amount your provider will cover for a person’s injuries.

 - Bodily injury limit per accident.
-Limit for the total amount the insurer pays for injuries.
+The limit for the total amount the insurer pays for injuries.

-The required limits for liability insurance are on a per person basis for bodily injury liability.
-Property damage liability limits are up to a total dollar amount of damages.
+The required limits for liability insurance are on a per-person basis for BIL.
+PDL limits are up to a total dollar amount of damages.
 For example, according to its Department of Motor Vehicles, California requires drivers to have:

 - $15,000 for injury or death to a person